 If you’re really lucky your apartment will come with cable and internet included in the rent.
 If you’re somewhat lucky it’ll at least include WiFi, but if not you’re going to have to pay that bill.
 Internet tends to average about $50 a month depending on the provider.

 You might want to skip the cable if you’re on a budget.
-After all, you probably have Netflix, Hulu, and access to a sports bar, so who really needs cable?
+After all, you probably have Netflix, Hulu, and access to a sports bar with happy hour pricing, so who really needs cable?

 There are a lot of expenses to consider just for your apartment, but don’t forget about all your other expenses as well.